lexwraith/yolo-bear/README.md

 ###TODO 12/4/14###
 Eli -
+* Confirm that only variable declaration is allowed in file scope
 * Create 25 test cases for core C to fully flesh out language
 * Create 10 test cases with broken semantics
 * Create another 10 in a separate folder that enables references without pointers

 Prateek -
 * Remake testall.sh into a one-line run that microc -C all our test cases, gcc's it to an appropriate outfile, and runs the outfile, and compares it against the test case expected output